You may be wondering about my choices. You’re not alone.

 Haven’t worked it out yet.
 Can you think of a mathematical formula?
 Let me know in the comments.

-While we contemplate modern travel, check out this interesting country comparison – how are your people doing on climate change?
+While we contemplate modern travel, check out this link to an interesting country comparison – how are your people doing on climate change?

 AND SO IT GOES …